stolostron/search-collector/readme.md

 RUNTIME_MODE    | no       | production             | Running mode (development or production)

 ### Other Configuration Options
-- Environment variables can also be set in ./config.json for development.
-If both provide a value for a specific property, the environment variable will override the file.
-You can define your own config json file and pass it to the application with `-c <config_file>`
+- Environment variables can also be set in the `./config.json` for development.
+If both provide a value for a specific property, the environment variable overrides the file.
+You can define your own `config.json` file and pass it to the application with the following command: `-c <config_file>`
-- The application can take any flags for [glog](https://github.com/golang/glog), it will pass them straight into glog.
+- The application can take any flags for [glog](https://github.com/golang/glog), which passes them straight into glog.
 The glog flag `--logtostderr` is set to true by default.

 ### Contribution